 Healthy teeth start with a healthy diet.
 When you have a healthy diet, your teeth get the vitamins and minerals they need to stay strong.
-Too many unhealthy foods, however, and you’re setting yourself up for cavities and other damage down the line.
+Too many unhealthy foods, however, and you’re setting yourself up for cavities and other health issues down the line.

 Our Grand Rapids family dentist wants you to have all the tools you need to keep your teeth healthy, so we’re passionate about educating our patients on healthy eating.

 Here’s what you need to know about the foods that can help, or hurt, your teeth.